Logan-Locke/unsupervised-galaxy-denoising-reconstructing-clustering/README.md

 - Foreground SSIM score of ~0.96
   - Value of 1 is considered "perfect"

+Fundamentally, autoencoders cannot reconstruct images that are cleaner than the target images—they can only reduce the amount of noise to that which is present in the target images.
+Thus, since we do not have access to a subset of ultra-clean galaxy images, and we instead use *all* galaxy images for the autoencoding, the autoencoder would normally only learn how to remove the artificial noise introducted to the input images during the pre-processing stage.
+That being said, through the clever use of the binary image masks and specific loss functions, this model's autoencoder *does* learn how to remove the noise found in the background of the image.
+The noise that overlaps the galaxies themselves still largely remains in tact for the reasons mentioned above, however.

+Below are some examples of how the model de-noises and reconstructs the input images.:

 <img alt="Denoising, Ex.
 1" height="200" src="assets/denoising-1.png" width="550"/>
 <img alt="Denoising, Ex.
 3" height="200" src="assets/denoising-2.png" width="550"/>
 <img alt="Denoising, Ex.
 3" height="200" src="assets/denoising-3.png" width="550"/>

 **Clustering:**
 - HDBSCAN with three clusters:
   - Silhouette Score of ~0.48